-- a) maintaining all files relating to a Whistleblower in secure files (with access controls) that are only accessible by WPOs; - b) communicating via anonymous telephone conversations (i.e. through the Whistleblower Service); - c) allowing Whistleblowers to communicate via anonymised email addresses; - d) conducting all meetings or telephone conversations with Whistleblowers in private; and - e) applying redactions to documents that reference a Whistleblower.
+- a) maintaining all files relating to a Whistleblower in secure files (with access controls) that are only accessible by WPOs; - b) communicating via anonymous telephone conversations (i.e. through the Whistleblower Service); - c) allowing Whistleblowers to communicate via anonymised email addresses; - d) where appropriate, working with the Whistleblowers to understand what information may lead to their identification; - e) conducting all meetings or telephone conversations with Whistleblowers in private; and f) applying redactions to documents that reference a Whistleblower.